 - 1. Businesses which provide accommodation for other people's cats and dogs, where the provision of that accommodation is part or solely the activity of the business. - 2.
 Businesses which arrange for the provision of accommodation for other people's cat and dogs, for example, businesses which connect pet owners with people willing to look after their animals for no fee (just minor expenses).
-The accommodation provided in these circumstances must meet the conditions in Schedule 1 and 4, and it is the responsibility of the business to ensure that this is the case.
+The accommodation provided in these circumstances must meet the conditions in Schedules 2 and 4, and it is the responsibility of the business to ensure that this is the case.
 The local authority needs to be satisfied that the conditions are met in all of the accommodation provided.
 The business must provide (and keep updated) a list of their associated premises.
-This applies regardless of whether the business is arranging for dog boarding in kennels, cat boarding, home boarding or dog day care. - 3.
-Businesses which provide daytime accommodation for dogs away from the dogs normal place of residence and do not keep them overnight.
+This applies regardless of whether the business is arranging for dog boarding in kennels, cat boarding, home boarding or dog day care.